ybenita1234/DataScienceCalss/README.md

 ### Four in a Row - Game -- in Python ###

-This python App execute the game 4 in a rwo between two live players.It uses the graphics.py package for displaying graphics on the screen.
+This python App execute the 4 in a rwo עצשק between two live players.It uses the graphics.py package for displaying graphics on the screen.

 #### Running the App
 Install graphics.py - pip install graphics.py